Ivry-Lab/ivry-lab.github.io/index.md

 ## Highlights

 {% capture text %}

-Our research focuses on the cognitive neuroscience of action, skilled movement, and cognition.
-We conduct experiments involving neurologically healthy and impaired individuals, using a range of methods to develop psychological models of how people produce and learn movements.
-Learn more by watching this short video about our research.

 <div style="display: flex; align-items: center; gap: 20px;">
   <!-- Embed the YouTube video on the left -->
   <div style="flex: 1;">